theeman05/SWEN-261-StudentUFund/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: Toasters
 * Team members
-  * MEMBER1
+  * Ethan Hartman
-  * MEMBER2
+  * Albert Abaykhanov
-  * MEMBER3
+  * Ben Griffin
-  * MEMBER4
+  * Bevan Neiberg

 ## Executive Summary

-This is a summary of the project.
+A local organization that facilitates the funding of student projects.
+Volunteers can either provide monetary support or direct goods and services for projects of their choice.

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most